ganesh-vallabhareddy/The-Wall-/README.md

 - User-friendly interface: The app provides an intuitive and easy-to-use interface for posting messages and interacting with the wall.
 - Firebase integration: Firebase is used for user authentication and data storage, ensuring secure and reliable functionality.

-## Screenshots

-Include relevant screenshots of your app here to showcase its appearance and functionality.

 ## Prerequisites

 Before running the app, make sure you have the following: